COVID-19 lab leak theory: Attacks on scientists

 A consistent feature of all varieties of the lab leak theory is that they direct blame at scientists.
 Scientists are accused of engineering the virus or negligently allowing it to escape their laboratories, and then conspiring to cover-up their misdeeds.

 Two Rutgers University faculty members – Richard Ebright and Bryce Nickels – have been prominent social media posters advancing the lab leak position, and have continually attacked COVID-19 researchers, and compared them to Nazis and Pol Pot.
 In March 2024, twelve scientists made a formal complaint to Rutgers about Ebright and Nickels, saying they had posted messages to social media which risked their safety and which could be defamatory.
-Ebright reacted to the complaint saying it was "a crude effort to silence […] opponents" and Nickels said the complaint contained "deliberate lies".
+Ebright reacted to the complaint saying it was "a crude effort to silence [...] opponents" and Nickels said the complaint contained "deliberate lies".

 Negative societal effects

 According to Paul Thacker (writing for the British Medical Journal), some scientists and reporters said that "objective consideration of COVID-19's origins went awry early in the pandemic, as researchers who were funded to study viruses with pandemic potential launched a campaign labelling the lab leak hypothesis as a 'conspiracy theory.'"
 In February 2020, a letter was published in The Lancet authored by 27 scientists and spearheaded by Peter Daszak which described some alternate origin ideas as "conspiracy theories".
-Filippa Lentzos said some scientists "closed ranks" as a result, fearing for their careers and grants.
-The letter was criticized by Jamie Metzl for "scientific propaganda and thuggery", and by Katherine Eban as having had a "chilling effect" on scientific research and the scientific community by implying that scientists who "bring up the lab-leak theory ... are doing the work of conspiracy theorists".
+Biosecurity researcher Filippa Lentzos said some scientists "closed ranks" as a result, fearing for their careers and grants.
+The letter was criticized by WHO adviser Jamie Metzl for "scientific propaganda and thuggery", and by journalist Katherine Eban as having had a "chilling effect" on scientific research and the scientific community by implying that scientists who "bring up the lab-leak theory ... are doing the work of conspiracy theorists".

-Early in 2020, scientists including Jeremy Farrar, Kristian G. Andersen, and Robert F. Garry, among others, sent emails to Anthony Fauci with questions regarding what Andersen referred to as "crackpot conspiracy theories" about a lab leak, and whether evidence supported them.
+Early in 2020, scientists including infectious disease researcher Jeremy Farrar, and virologists Kristian G. Andersen and Robert F. Garry, among others, sent emails to Fauci with questions regarding what Andersen referred to as "crackpot conspiracy theories" about a lab leak, and whether evidence supported them.
 NIH director Francis Collins was concerned at the time that discussion of the possibility could damage "international harmony".
 After the discovery of similar viruses in nature, more research into the genome, and the availability of more genomic sequences from the early days of the pandemic, these scientists publicly stated they supported the zoonotic theory as the most likely explanation.